Skip to main content

 IT will help with the decision about which DBMS is best suited for any given software package.

-Most software applications will need to import data from or export data to our PeopleSoft systems.
-For example, they'll need student demographic information or financial information to populate tables for use at SCU.
-They may also need to export data, for example to the PeopleSoft Financial System, to post charges or revenue.
-There are several ways to provide these paths:
+Most software applications need to import data from or export data to our PeopleSoft systems.
+For example, they'll need student demographic or financial information to populate tables for use at SCU.
+They may also need to export data to the PeopleSoft Financial System to post charges or revenue.
+Several methods are available to provide these paths:

 • File imports/exports

-The application must be able to import and/or export data from its tables in some prescribed format.
-If no PeopleSoft interface is provided by the vendor IT will need to write a corresponding import/export program for the PeopleSoft side of the exchange.
-This activity will have to be anticipated and prioritized with IT as part of the project plan.
+The application must be able to import and/or export data from its tables in a prescribed format.
+If no PeopleSoft interface is provided by the vendor, IT will need to write a corresponding import/export program for the PeopleSoft side of the exchange.
+This activity must be anticipated and prioritized with IT as part of the project plan.

 • SOA capability